WINTER 2021-2022 REGISTRATIONS NOW OPEN!

 Looking back at our first year of FPF Jr in 2015-2016, we had three teams in both categories, but we still received overwhelmingly positive feedback and the kids had a blast!

-We’ve also moved our Atom category over to the D-League (Freshman).
+We’ve also moved our Atom category over to the Draft League (Freshman).
 We believe kids under 10 can benefit from more practices and are less likely to come in as a pre-assembled group.

-A: Because we are dividing the D-League up into wider age categories, it wouldn’t work to also include 16-year olds, and expect them to square off against 13 year olds.
+A: Because we are dividing the Draft League up into wider age categories, it wouldn’t work to also include 16-year olds, and expect them to square off against 13 year olds.

-If your child is born in the last year of Junior eligibility, but you are not part of a set team, contact us and we will do our very best to place him or her on a team in the G-League.
+If your child is born in the last year of Junior eligibility, but you are not part of a set team, contact us and we will do our very best to place him or her on a team in the Civil & School Teams League.

 Also, based on the last few years, we’ve noticed that very few Midget-aged players sign up as individuals.

-We’ve offered practice time to our G-League teams in the past, but the feedback was negative.
-Most pre-assembled (G-League) teams did not make use of them and preferred to keep the registration costs lower by not having FPF Jr include pre-booked fields in their fee structure.
+We’ve offered practice time to our pre-assembled teams in the past, but the feedback was negative.
+Most pre-assembled teams did not make use of them and preferred to keep the registration costs lower by not having FPF Jr include pre-booked fields in their fee structure.

 Typically the school teams have access to their gymnasium/sports complex to hold practice, and the tackle teams often have access to local gym/field rentals through their association.

-As a result, at the request of our participants, in order to keep costs lower, and not see fields go to waste, we’ve limited the built-in practices to the D-League, and encourage G-League teams to make their own arrangements based on their team’s preferences.
+As a result, at the request of our participants, in order to keep costs lower, and not see fields go to waste, we’ve limited the built-in practices to the Draft League, and encourage Civil & School League teams to make their own arrangements based on their team’s preferences.